eyedeekay/sam-forwarder/USAGE.md

 example config - valid for both ephsite and samcat
 ==================================================
+Options are still being added, pretty much as fast as I can put them in.
+For up-to-the-minute options, see [the checklist](config/CHECKLIST.md)

-(ephsite will only use top-level options)
+(ephsite will only use top-level options, but they can be labeled or unlabeled)
+(samcatd treats the first set of options it sees as the default, and does not start tunnels based on unlabeled options unless passed the -s flag.)

 ```